Leonela27/Portfolio/README.md

 - [Setup](#setup)
 - [Execution](#execution)

-## About Me
+## About Me 👩‍💻

+I am currently completing my degree in Computer Engineering, with all coursework finished and focusing on my capstone project in machine learning and data analysis.
+My professional experience spans various sectors, including electronic invoicing and the video industry, covering all stages of the software development lifecycle from analysis and design to maintenance and customer support.

+I have worked with .NET, Python, Node.js, and TypeScript.
+My strengths include strong analytical skills, meticulous documentation, and effective teamwork.
+My academic background also includes coursework in project management.

-I am a Computer Engineer with a strong background in software development, project management, and data analysis.
-Recently, I completed a Data Analysis bootcamp at DataCamp, where I honed my skills in Python, data management, and statistical analysis.
+I am nearing the completion of a Data Analysis bootcamp at DataCamp, which has further developed my skills in Python, data management, and statistical analysis.
+I am currently seeking my first opportunity in a Business Analyst or Data Analyst role to apply and expand my expertise in these areas.

-## Python Projects
+## Python Projects 🐍

 Below is a selection of my data analysis projects: